 Google Pay

-Learn how to accept Goorgle Pay payments.
+Learn how to accept Google Pay payments.

-Google Pay allows customers to make payments on the merchant website using any credit or debit card saved to their Google Account.
+Google Pay™ allows customers to make payments on a merchant’s website using any credit or debit card stored in their Google Account.
 When a customer pays with Google Pay in apps and on websites, Google Pay shows a payment sheet where they select their preferred card payment method and confirm their purchase.

 Use the Google Pay API to request any credit or debit card stored in your customer’s Google account.

 All merchants must adhere to the Google Pay APIs Acceptable Use Policy and accept the terms defined in Google Pay API Terms of Service.
+Google Pay is the trademark of Google LLC.

 Payment typeWallet